WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 [tip] Sometimes okay: Write accessible, inclusive documentation. [/tip] [tip] Recommended: Write documentation that is accessible and inclusive of all readers. [/tip]

+## Commas and other clauses

+Generally, it is beneficial to use commas for setting off specific kinds of clauses for better comprehension.
+- Use a comma before the word *which* at the beginning of a nonrestrictive clause.
+See "Pronouns - Relative pronouns" for additional details.
+-

 ## Commas and numbers

 Use a comma to separate the year when writing a complete date.
 Don't insert a comma between the month and year when a specific date isn't mentioned.